 Pressure switches are provided in the vaporizer heating loop and in the C-30 evaporator heating loop to deenergize the heaters in the event of insufficient water flow through the heaters.
 These loops are also equipped with high temperature shut-off switches.
 Two float switches provide level control for the transfer skid holding tank which receives concentrated liquid from the C-30 concentrate tank for feed to the blender/dryer.
-A high level will shut-off the transfer pump and a low level will deenergize the tank heater.
+A high level trips | the transfer pump and a low level deenergizes the tank heater.